An older adult man sits in a well-lit office. He works on a laptop computer.

 Mistake 2: Not knowing if you have to file a tax return

 One of the most common mistakes that older adults make is assuming they don’t have to file taxes.
-Since most retirees don’t have W-2 income, they assume they aren’t required to file.
+Since most retirees don’t have W-2 income, they think they aren’t required to file.
 The reality is that depending on your total income and the sources of that income, there’s a chance you’ll still have to file a tax return, even if you’re retired.

-• Married adult over 65 with a spouse under 65 who makes less than $27,300 in non-exempt income (excluding Social Security benefits).
+- •Married adult over 65 with a spouse under 65 who makes less than $27,300 in nonexempt income (excluding Social Security benefits).

 There is an added stipulation about AGI as well.
-If the total of half the person over 65’s Social Security benefit plus their AGI and tax-exempt interest/dividends amounts to more than $25,000 (single filers) or $32,000 (married filing jointly), then some of their Social Security benefits will be taxable.
+If the total of half the person’s Social Security benefit plus their AGI and tax-exempt interest/dividends amounts to more than $25,000 (single filers) or $32,000 (married filing jointly), then some of their Social Security benefits will be taxable.
 This rule is a bit complex, so it is important to review the IRS Publication 554 or consult a trusted tax professional.

 Mistake 3: You didn’t take your required minimum distributions

-A required minimum distribution, also known as an RMD, is a mandatory distribution from a retirement account for people 72 and older.
-Once you reach 72, taking your RMD is critical, even if you’re still working.
+A required minimum distribution, also known as an RMD, is a mandatory distribution from a retirement account for people 73 and older.
+Once you reach 73, taking your RMD is critical, even if you’re still working.
 Not withdrawing money from a retirement account might not seem like a big deal, but it actually is.

 If you don’t take your required minimum distribution by December 31 of a given year, you will incur penalties on the money you were required to withdraw but chose not to.
-As of 2022, the penalty is 50% of the amount not withdrawn, which can be an incredible sum.
+As of 2023, the penalty is 25% of the amount not withdrawn, which can be an incredible sum.

 To avoid paying the penalty for not taking your RMD, you’ll first have to calculate how much your RMD is.
 Unfortunately, this isn’t as easy as it sounds.
 If you would like to do so yourself, the IRS has literature regarding RMDs and how to calculate them here.
 If you don’t want to do this yourself, you can always enlist the help of your accountant.

 Regardless, you don’t want to find yourself in either situation.
 This is why it’s often best to seek help when filing your tax return.
 Help can manifest itself in several ways, whether it’s a trusted friend or relative, a great CPA, or a free government program.
-If a family member want to help you file taxes, we provide tips on what the person can do to increase the likelihood that they don’t miss anything in our article about how to file a parent’s tax return.
+If a family member wants to help you file taxes, we provide tips on what the person can do to increase the likelihood that they don’t miss anything in our article about how to file a parent’s tax return.

 Bottom line

 At the end of the day, the most common tax mistakes are often the simplest ones to avoid.
-As long as you remember the common mistakes and work to avoid them, tax season should go off without a hitch.
-Remember, you should never be afraid to enlist help when preparing your taxes because a tax professional can help you side-step these errors before they happen.
+As long as you remember the common mistakes and work to avoid making them, tax season should go off without a hitch.
+Remember, you should never be afraid to enlist help when preparing your taxes because a tax professional can help you sidestep these errors before they happen.